ewewis/Portfolio/README.md

   - Mobile App Testing- Wojciech Lizakowski
   - Bring back magic to your testing – life lessons from a professional magician- Grzegorz Niczyporuk
   - Let’s make the Internet accessible for everyone- Dominika Zając
+* 15.01.2025 | Future Collars | Basics of Artificial Intelligence: From History to Machine Learning
+* 17.01.2025 | Grupa ADM | Fault and Hacker Detection in Networks

 ## 🌐 GROUPS ABOUT TESTING ON FACEBOOK:
 ✔️ [Testowanie oprogramowania](https://www.facebook.com/groups/TestowanieOprogramowania/)